 What you are trying to do is focus your SEO strategy on your audience’s pain points.
 What is it that your audience really needs?
 Are you meeting its needs?
 Understanding this information will help you develop a plan for your content that zeros in on these pain points.

-You may wonder why I’m jumping into your target audience before I reach the keyword research part.
+You may wonder why we’re jumping into your target audience before we reach the keyword research part.
 Well, there are two reasons—content strategy and keyword research.

-- Content strategy – The content you publish on your website/blog needs to be focused on your target audience and its needs.
+The content you publish on your website/blog needs to be focused on your target audience and its needs.
 In fact, when you start developing content based on your audience’s problems, that automatically makes it linkbait.
-For instance, on this site, I provide information on web analytics, blogging, running a business and SEO.
-When I learn that entrepreneurs don’t have the time to figure out how to use social media, I write an article for them to help clear the clutter like I did with 57 social media resources for entrepreneurs.
+For instance, on this site, we provide information on web analytics, blogging, running a business and SEO.
+When we learn that entrepreneurs don’t have the time to figure out how to use social media, we write an article for them to help clear the clutter.
 A good content strategy depends on knowing exactly what your audience wants…and giving it to them.

-- Keyword research – Just as you want to write content that’s targeted to your audience, you want to add keywords that are centered on your audience’s pain points (without stuffing, of course).
-Knowing exactly who my audience is, I can eliminate all the keywords that appeal to the general population and bring my narrowed-down group of readers the content that will help them solve their problems using keywords that resonate with them.
+Just as you want to write content that’s targeted to your audience, you want to add keywords that are centered on your audience’s pain points (without stuffing, of course).
+Knowing exactly who our audience is, we can eliminate all the keywords that appeal to the general population and bring our narrowed-down group of readers the content that will help them solve their problems using keywords that resonate with them.

 Would you rather get 1,000,000 visitors from Google each month or 1,000?
 Your gut is probably telling you to go with 1,000,000, but the reality is you don’t have enough information to make an educated decision.